 Even the Alzheimer's Research and Prevention Foundation confirms regular exercise can reduce the risk of alzheimers by up to 50%.

 You don't have to go over the top: Just 30-40 minutes of brisk walking per day is a quality base to work from.
-Additionally, exercises like swimming, pilates and yoga which stimulate balance and resistance for the muscles is a beneficial layer you can include.
+Additionally, exercises like swimming, pilates, yoga or light weight training - which help stimulate balance, strength and coordination - is a beneficial layer you should consider adding on top a few times each week.

 These include foods like: